Chances are, growing up, you ran into at least one person who prided him/herself on being able to recite the value of Pi to the bazillionth digit:

 The d stands for the number of places after the decimal point you want to go to.
 The number is the value you are trying to round.
 Everything else should be self-explanatory.

-Using this model, here is how I would round 3.14159 to the tenths, hundredths, thousandths, and ten thousandths positions:
+Using this model, here is how we can round 3.14159 to the tenths, hundredths, thousandths, and ten thousandths positions:

 You can substitute Math.round with Math.floor or Math.ceil depending on what exactly you are going for, and the behavior will be predictable.